-- 1 cup and 2-3 tablespoons of all-purpose flour
+- 1 cup of cake or all-purpose flour

 - pinch of salt

-- 4 ounces (120 gr) unsalted butter, melted and slightly cooled
+- 150 gr. unsalted butter, melted and slightly cooled

 - 1 teaspoon vanilla extract

-- 2 teaspoon dried lavender + additional if desired
+- 1 to 2 teaspoons dried lavender + additional if desired

-- Combine the flour, sugar, salt, and baking powder in a medium bowl.
+- Combine the flour, corn starch, sugar, and salt in a medium bowl.

-- Stir in the white chocolate and 2 teaspoons of lavender.
+- Stir in the white chocolate chips if using.